Laynester/uiext/README.md

 change **"ws"** to your new subdomain in the script you pasted above ^

+change any furni's interaction to "trax_machine" to toggle trax list view

 #### 2. Server

 **Open "server" in terminal/cmd prompt etc**